Skip to main content

 Bilateral relations

-Australia and New Zealand cooperate closely in global and regional fora, including the United Nations, WTO, APEC, East Asia Summit and the ASEAN Regional Forum, and Pacific Islands Forum.
+Australia and New Zealand cooperate closely in global and regional fora, including the United Nations, World Trade Organization (WTO), APEC, East Asia Summit, ASEAN Regional Forum and Pacific Islands Forum.
 We are both committed to supporting Pacific priorities and working together with our Pacific family to respond to our shared challenges, including climate change.

 Australia and New Zealand have a proud history of joint deployments dating back to the Australian and New Zealand Army Corps (ANZAC) at Gallipoli.
 Our defence relationship remains as important as ever, and includes recent operations in Timor-Leste, Solomon Islands, Iraq and Afghanistan.